peterhgruber/writing-latex/README.md

-# writing-latex
+# Better and faster academic writing with LaTeX

-Sample codes for writing with LaTeX
+These are some sample codes for integrating LaTeX in the research workflow with Python and/or R.